EDITO #2: DESIGN FOR THE EXTREMES

-About designing for individuals and groups in extreme situations and in need of urgent design solutions like disabled people, elderly persons, catastrophe victims or third world populations.
+About designing for individuals and groups in extreme or unusual situations who are in need of urgent design solutions like disabled people, elderly persons or catastrophe victims.

 The mass-production myth is over.
 New markets from countries as China, India or Brazil are emerging with their own strong cultures.
 They embody new adaptation challenges for the occidental designer.

 Designers, links in this collapsing consumption society, lose their markers.
 Whilst some seize the opportunity on the Asian market, others, who are looking for more “noble” and humanistic aims, direct themselves toward new fields to quench their conscientiousness and to reconnect with a political conception and an ethical thought of design.

 It is therefore why they exhort to another system of values which will not be only based on economical profits and increased production of evanescent objects.
 They stand for products’ durability, generosity and honesty.
 It leads them to unexplored and unrewarding branches of design which does not picture design as a glamorous and attractive discipline as many people from the beau-monde like to think.
 It is about to design for what I call the “extremes”.
 It means exceptions to what we can consider as the average as our occidental society defines it or all the adult individuals in good physical and mental health who can meet all their needs.

 In fact, these extremes considerate as an exception constitute 90% of the world population.

 In 2007, the Smithsonian Cooper-Hewitt National Design Museum of New York shown an exhibition called “Design for the Other 90%”1 about the most disadvantaged populations of the globe.

 I define this part of the population as an individual temporarily or lastingly weakened and disadvantaged by one’s condition, status, sex, age or environment and who cannot be completely autonomous with satisfying one’s needs.
 They are mostly children, elder persons, handicapped persons, ill persons, disaster victims, homeless persons, etc.